Zyx-98/spatial-version-control/README.md

 ### Interactive Map Editor
 - **Drawing Tools**: Create points, lines, and polygons directly on the map
-- **Geometry Support**: Point, Line, Polygon, MultiPoint, MultiLine, MultiPolygon
+- **Geometry Support**: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon
 - **Edit Mode**: Move and reshape existing features
 - **Property Management**: Add and edit custom properties for each feature
 - **Real-time Visualization**: See changes immediately on the map